 TOWNSHIP OF HANOVER FIRE DISTRICT #3 SUMMARY OF RECOMMENDATIONS

 It is recommended that:

 - 1. The District maintain an adequate segregation of duties with respect to the recording and treasury functions. - 2.
-The collections agency (NBCC) obtain a SOC 1, Type 2 report or similar report, which covers each calendar year. - 3.
 All purchase orders are approved prior to the purchase of goods or services.